rdeane/MeqSilhouette/README.md

 To run this synthetic data generator, you need:

 1. a driver script (e.g. driver/run_meqsilouette.py)
-2. a configuration file (input/eht230.json is an example.)
+2. a configuration file (input/eht230.json is an example.
+The file 'jsonformat.txt' explains each parameter.)

 The software can be run in three primary modes: